apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 <img class="screenshot" src="../../images/as-landing-page-production.jpg" alt="Apollo Server default landing page" width="350"/>

 This landing page is designed for use in production.
 It provides a copyable command-line snippet showing how to run operations with your server.
 By default, the only visible reference to Apollo is a footer explaining how to customize the page.
 You can also configure it to add a link to query your graph with the [Apollo Explorer](https://www.apollographql.com/docs/studio/explorer).
-You can choose to embed the Apollo Explorer on your endpoint if you pass the `embed` [option](#embed-options). (**Note**: Some details of the embedding feature rely on changes that will deployed to Apollo Studio on 2022-May-24.
-This note will be removed when these changes are deployed.)
+You can choose to embed the Apollo Explorer on your endpoint if you pass the `embed` [option](#embed-options).

 ### Options